das-developers/das2py-server/docs/CmdTemplates.md

 Template Output:  -beg 2020-01-14
 ```

-### Example 2: Translation of a Query Parameter and Flag
+### Example Set 2: Translation of a query parameter values with sub-parameters

-Query flags bare explaination.
-Though it wasn't the original intent of the
+Query sub-parameters bare explaination.
+Though it wasn't the original intent of
-HTTP query interface, it's all too common for protocols to pack many different
+the HTTP query interface, it's all too common for protocols to pack many different
 individual settings into the value of a single HTTP query parameter, with each one
 acting as it's own sub-parameter.
-Take for example the following URL snipit:
+Take for example the following URL snippit:
 ```
-  ?parameters=Epoch,Bx,By&
+  ?read=Epoch,Bx,By&...
 ```
 The tokens `Epoch`, `Bx`, `By` are acting as flags, where each flag is separated by
 a comma.

-For an even more extreme case, observe the following URL snipit from the Cassini
+For an even more extreme case, observe the following URL snippit from the Cassini
 RPWS data source:
 ```
    ?params=lfdr:ExEw,mfdr:ExEw,mfr:13ExEw,hfr:ABC12EuEvExEw